spuxx1701/potber-client/README.md

 ### Standalone mode (PWA)

-The app supports standalone mode.
+The app supports standalone mode ([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)).
 In stadalone mode, the website behaves almost exactly like an App.
 Whether your browser supports standalone mode and how to enable it highly depends on your browser.
 Android Chrome offers an option to "Install app" in your website settings, while iOS Safari has an option to "Add website to home screen".
 If you're having trouble, maybe [this article](https://web.dev/learn/pwa/installation/) can be of help.

 ## How to develop or build the app